Chapter 7.2 – Cruise Ports

 Depending on their role in cruise itineraries, cruise ports fall into the following categories:

-• Home ports (turn ports or hub ports) are the ports where passengers begin or end their cruises.
+• Home ports (turn ports or hub ports).
+The ports where passengers begin or end their cruises.
 Most commonly, they are both the commencing and the ending point of a designed itinerary.
 It is also at home ports that cruise ships are resupplied and refueled, including waste disposal.
 About 80% of all cruises end up in their port of origin, meaning they are usually set up as loops.
 There are a growing number of homeports where passengers can begin or end their journey, underlining the expansion and diversification of the cruise industry.

-• Hybrid ports blend the two categories as they are the starting and ending points for some cruise itineraries but also act as intermediate points for other cruise itineraries.
+• Hybrid ports.
+Blend the two categories as they are the starting and ending points for some cruise itineraries but also act as intermediate points for other cruise itineraries.

 Within the Spanish market, which is the biggest in Europe, Barcelona fulfills the function of a homeport.
 Seville, Valencia, Palma, and Gran Canarias play dual roles.
 There are even some ports, like Malaga, which can primarily play the role of a port of call, but have also been used as a homeport.